rug-compling/dact/cookbook/index.md

           ]

+Note that this construction is rather infrequent (some linguists even claim it to be ungrammatical).
+In some treebanks, you may not get any hits.
+In the Lassy Large treebank, many hits are mis-parses.
+But some genuine examples are found!

 ## Antecedents of co-indexed nodes

 Suppose we want to find all nouns which can be used as the direct object of the verb "drinken".